-The first step of the Duty requires a public body to prepare and publish an assessment of the equality and human rights issues, facing the identified groups under the Duty, that are relevant to the functions of the public body.
+The Duty requires a public body to prepare and publish an assessment of the equality and human rights issues, facing the identified groups under the Duty, that are relevant to the functions of the public body.
+This assessment provides the basis for implementing both the overarching Duty under Section 42(1) and the strategic Duty under Section 42(2) of the Act.